 Press half the mince into the lined mould.
 Make a hole in the middle with your finger and stick the foil tube in.
 Spread the apple over the meat and top with the rest of the mince.
 It's all right if the mould seems too small; just mound up the meat a bit around the foil tube.

 Drape the rolled-out circle over the top so that the foil tube pokes through the hole.
-Press along the edge with your hands so the excess dough falls off.
+Press along the edge with your hands so the excess dough falls off (or encourage it with a blunt knife if it won't).
 Optionally, pinch the edges of the dough together decoratively.
 You can also cut shapes (leaves, for instance) from the leftover dough to decorate the pie.

 Beat the egg yolk with the water and use it to brush the pie with.
 Put the pie back in the oven and bake for 15-20 minutes more until it's golden brown and shiny.